clavia96/Scripting_class/README.md

 ### Test-Files ###

-To test this script, user can use the test.noLTR.fasta or the Arabidopsis genome file.
+To test this script, we used test.noLTR.fasta and the Arabidopsis genome file (link to download provided above).
+Users can use same files or any genome of their choice.

 The test.noLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT.

-These files can be located along with the example output in "Example_Files".
+The example output files for test.noLTR.fasta and the Arabidopsis genome file are located in "Example_Files" directory

 ### Citations ###